Industry-Recognized Credentials by Career Field

 COVID-19 Industry-Recognized Credential Guide

-The Industry Credential Vendor Flexibility information guide was created to provide support to the education community and ensure the availability of current information from credentialing bodies, state licensing agencies and credential vendors for students seeking credentials during these unprecedented times.
+The Industry Credential Vendor Flexibility information guide was created to provide support to the education community and ensure the availability of current information from credentialing bodies, state licensing agencies and credential vendors for students seeking credentials during the onging COVID-19 pandemic.
 This resource includes information on flexibility of deadlines, timelines, proctoring of exams and other requirements for each industry-recognized credential on the Department’s approved list.
 Teachers can use this information to instruct and guide students who were in the process of earning industry-recognized credentials at the time of the ordered school-building closure.

 Industry Credential Vendor Flexibility Information and Guidance

 Where can i find a full list of the industry-recognized credentials?

 For a full list of the credentials with Education Management Information System (EMIS) Assessment Area Codes, career fields, and point values, click here.

 How can a student earn a high school diploma under the “credential” Option?

 In order to qualify for a diploma under the credential option, a student needs to do two things:

 Yes, a student may choose any combination of credentials that totals to 12 points within a single career field.
 Students can consult with a counselor, teacher, or other professional to aid in choosing the bundle of credentials that best suits their career aspirations.

 Why can’t a student mix and match credentials from different career fields?